DannickBedard/githelper.nvim/README.md

 - [ ] Enhance the setup
     - [x] Make the keybinding in the setup.
+    - [x] Make the window into a class.
+So i can be more customisable
+    - [ ] Make git keymap customisable
 - [ ] Make documentation
     - [x] image to show feature
     - [ ] Giph to show feature
     - [x] Doc setup & installation

+- [ ] Border
+    - [ ] Make rouded corder available